-With the list in hand, it’s necessary to be willing to make amends.
-In Step 8, you learned how important this was and how to do so.
-Now, it’s time to practice this.
-One of the most important words within this step is the word “direct.”
-In some programs, you’re encouraged to forgive others or to work through the guilt regarding others on your own, without the involvement of the other party.
-Yet, to be truly successful at forgiving and releasing past wrongs, you need to go directly to the individual you’ve hurt or otherwise let down.
-When you go directly to the person, true change and improvement can occur.
+One of the most important words within Step 9 is the word “direct.”
+In some programs, you’re encouraged to forgive others or to work through the guilt you feel towards others on your own, without the involvement of the other party.
+Yet, to be truly successful at forgiving and releasing past wrongs, you need to go directly to the individual you’ve hurt.
+When you go directly to the person, real spiritual transformation is more likely to occur.

 You also face the problem head-on.
 That is, you can’t push it to the side or avoid it because of embarrassment.
 The problem is there, and that person is in front of you right now.
 You cannot (and should not) avoid the pain.